Chromecast with Google TV Review

 Note: The setup process requires that you have a Google account as a gateway into the system.
 If you’ve managed to avoid becoming part of the Google universe thus far in life, Chromecast is here to drag you over that threshold.
 Sorry, or welcome!

-Google TV is a part of Android-based Google Play, but it doesn’t give you access to all of the same streaming apps—most notably, Apple TV+ (the iOS vs. Android wars never end).
+Google TV is a part of Android-based Google Play, but it doesn’t give you access to all of the same streaming apps.
 Still, most of the major players you’d want are available in your Google TV lineup.

 Chromecast with Google TV movie and TV apps (partial list):

 - Hulu / Hulu + Live TV

 - Sling TV

 - NFL SUNDAY TICKET